 These all make sense, right?
 No real confusion?
-Bear in mind that while most of them are a loss of resources that you could use for DPS, they're definitely worth it if they keep you alive.
+Bear in mind that while some of them are a loss of resources that you could use for DPS, they're definitely worth it if they keep you alive.

 Now without any resource cost (unless you glyph for it), this is our basic interrupting spell.

 Our amazing kiting spells.
 If you need to keep an add away from something or someone, this is what you use, combined with some Howling Blasts to keep them slowed.

 More powerful than Mind Freeze but with a longer cooldown, and it can be used at range.

 Every ten minutes, and for the cost of only 30 runic power, you can bring a fellow party or raid member back to life in the middle of a fight.
 There are only a few things to consider: they'll only have 60% health and 20% mana when they come back, so make sure to use this when there's not much raid damage flying around, unless the healers are ready to fill them up quickly.
 Also, they will rez at the location you were at when you cast the spell, so don't stand in fire when you use the spell.
 Lastly, remember that in raids you are limited to one battle-rez per boss attempt in 10-man and three in 25-man (this includes death knight, druid, and warlock resurrections).

 Unless you have a boss that's healing constantly or really needs to have its casting time slowed down, this spell isn't worth it.

 Again, unless there's a specific boss where it might be useful, leave this spell to the PvPers.